The Nature of Gold

 Once the ore was brought to the surface, it was processed through a stamp mill.
 It was here that huge 1,000 pound hammers set on crankshafts were set to crush the ores.
 The stamp mills ran 24 hours a day, and many of the largest mines would have dozens of these noisemakers.
 The Mother Lode was not a quiet work environment!

-After crushing, the ore was chemically treated to tease the gold out; arsenic and mercury were most commonly used for this purpose.
-One of the most enduring problems of the gold rush mines is the contamination of the soil and water by the mercury and arsenic, as well as by the acids released during the milling process.
+After crushing, the ore was chemically treated to tease the gold out; mercury was most commonly used for this purpose.
+One of the most enduring problems of the gold rush mines is the contamination of the soil and water by the mercury, as well as by the acids and arsenic released during the milling process.
 Some of the worst toxic waste sites in the United States are those surrounding the old mines.
 Despite their historic nature, the sites will need to be cleaned up to prevent further damage to soil and water resources.

 Open Pit Mining and Cyanide Heap Leaching: